Andover-Robotics/software-docs/docs/hardware-interaction/inertial-measurement-unit.md

 2. The second parameter depends on the rotational axis to be read.
 If you intend to read the Z-axis, use `AxesOrder.ZYX`.
 If you intend to read the X-axis, use `AxesOrder.XYZ`.
 3. The third parameter depends on how you intend to use the retrieved values.
 If you will use trigonometric functions with them, it is a good idea to use `AngleUnit.RADIANS`.
 Otherwise, it might be more intuitive to use `AngleUnit.DEGREES`.

 Once you have retrieved the angular orientation data in an `Orientation` object, you can access the heading of the robot with the `firstAngle` field.
-The range of values for this field is $$[-180, 180]$$ for degrees and $$[-\pi, \pi]$$ for radians.
+The range of values for this field is $[-180, 180]$ for degrees and $[-\pi, \pi]$ for radians.
 The initial orientation of the hub will take on a value of 0, and the positive direction corresponds to counter-clockwise rotation.
 Examine the video above for more intuition.

 ```java
 // Obtain the orientation from the hub.
 The first angle shall be the X-axis reading.
 The unit of the first angle value should be degrees.